 The town is young at heart, but with an unusually dramatic story to tell.
 One stormy night a hundred years ago, the whole town centre burned to the ground.
 Only a few houses survived the devastation in 1904, and ten thousand people were made homeless.

 A new town rose phoenix-like from the ashes – in the distinctive Art Nouveau style with myriad turrets, spires and beautiful ornamentation, like something from a fairytale.
-Visitors can learn more about the architecture of Alesund at the Jugendstilsenteret, located in the old Swan Pharmacy from 1907.
-The center is both a museum and a national centre of Art Nouveau.
+Visitors can learn more about the architecture of Alesund at Jugendstilsenteret, located in the old Swan Pharmacy from 1907.
+The centre is both a museum and a national centre of Art Nouveau.

 Today, the town is an attractive destination for visitors from Norway and abroad.
 Alesund is a modern, pulsating town with a varied cultural scene and exciting cafés and restaurants.